 To experience less commercial activity and be part of the tranquillity, I suggest the post-monsoon period from September to November.
 The weather is colder, but the greenery post-monsoon is a sight to behold.
 Winter (December to February) brings snowfall near Kasol and temperatures drop to below zero.
 It is beautiful but not ideal for trekking.

 Please note that most treks in Parvati Valley during monsoon (July to mid-September) are slippery and with the Parvati River in spate, it is not recommended to plan a trip to Kasol in monsoon time.
-Landslides are common in this period.
+Landslides are common in this period, and stretches of the Bhuntar to Manikaran road get blocked frequently.

 The mighty Himalayas as seen in Parvati Valley